 GDP

-Uganda belongs to the world’s top ten coffee producers and exporters, with an annual production of 384,000 metric tons in 2023.
+Uganda belongs to the world’s top ten coffee producers and exporters, with an annual production of 6.7 million 60kg bags in 2024/25.

 Uganda's main export products are gold and a wide range of agricultural products, including coffee, maize, tea, cocoa beans, fish products, sesame and sunflower seeds, vanilla, flowers, and cotton.

-Uganda's most important trading partners are China (14% of total trade in 2023), the UAE (13%), and India (10%).
-Most imports originate from China (19%), the UAE (12%), and India (9%).
-The EU is the second most important market for Ugandan products, behind the UAE and ahead of India and Kenya.
+Uganda's most important trading partners are the UAE (18% of total trade in 2024), China (12%), and the EU (11%).
+Most imports originate from China (19%), the UAE (13%), and Tanzania (11%).
+The EU is the second most important market for Ugandan products, behind the UAE and ahead of Kenya and Hong Kong.

-As most of Uganda's exports to the EU enter at zero duty under the EU's normal tariff regime, only about 19% are eligible for EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been high and stood at 92% in 2023.
+As most of Uganda's exports to the EU enter at zero duty under the EU's normal tariff regime, only about 15% were eligible for EBA preferences in 2024.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been high and stood at almost 98% in 2024.

-Total trade with the EU amounted to € 1.5 billion in 2023.
-With a share of 9%, the EU is Uganda's fourth most important trading partner.
-About 15% of Ugandan products go to the EU market making it the second most important export destination.
+Total trade with the EU amounted to € 2.1 billion in 2024.
+With a share of 11%, the EU is Uganda's third most important trading partner.
+About 17% of Ugandan products go to the EU market making it the second most important export destination.

-Share of zero-duty imports from Uganda.
+Share of zero-duty imports from Uganda in 2024.
 Most imports are duty-free under normal EU tariffs.

-About 20% of the EU's imports from Uganda are eligible for EBA preferences; most other imports - notably coffee - are duty-free under the EU's normal tariffs.
-Preference-eligible imports decreased steadily from 2015 to 2020 but since then strongly increased again, reaching an all-time high in 2022 of €161 million (although dropping again in 2023).
-Since 2015, the preference utilisation rate consistently has been above 90%, although dropping slightly in recent years, from 99% in 2020 to 92% in 2023.
-This decrease is mostly the result of lower preference utilisation by the second most important product group after plants (cu flowers), fish, which dropped to 88% in 2023.
+About 15% of the EU's imports from Uganda are eligible for EBA preferences; most other imports - notably coffee - are duty-free under the EU's normal tariffs.
+Preference-eligible imports over the longer term showed a slightly increasing trend, reaching an all-time high in 2022 of €161 million, and almost the same again in 2024.
+Since 2015, the preference utilisation rate consistently has been above 90%.

-The two largest product sections traded under the EBA are plants (mostly cut flowers) and fish products; together, they accounted for 77% of all preferential imports from Uganda in 2023.
-Other agricultural products such as coffee, tea and spices, fruit and vegetables, and tobacco, are also important preferential imports.
+The two largest product sections traded under the EBA are plants (mostly cut flowers) and fish; together, they accounted for 74% of all preferential imports from Uganda in 2024.
+Other agricultural products such as tobacco, fruit and vegetables, edible oils, and coffee, tea and spices, are also important preferential imports.
 These product sections make considerable use of the duty-free access to the EU market.

 As a beneficiary of the EBA, Uganda is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.